scampion/academic-kickstart/content/portfolio/geocodenet/index.md

 We will modify the neural network to learn multi-output regression instead of classification.

-We will also augmented the train dataset by added, synthetically generate as many, random permutations:
+We will also augment the train dataset by added, synthetically generate as many, random permutations:
 - Character substitution (using nearby characters on the keyboard)
 - Deletion
 - Transposition